-Lifetime Sports focuses on the rules, skills, and strategy of the lifetime sports of bowling, golf, tennis, running, archery, and curling.
+Lifetime Sports focuses on the rules, skills, and strategy of the lifetime sports of bowling, golf, tennis, running, karate, archery and curling.
 Racket sports of ping-pong, badminton, pickle ball, and other physical fitness activities.
 This course is held mostly off campus, some of the activities are held at the Broomfield Rec Center and Top Golf.
-There is a required P.E. uniform available for purchase through BSN.
+There is a required P.E. uniform available for purchase through Eastbay.
 A \$100 transportation and play fee is required.

 Course Name: Team Sports

 Course Number 70012

-Grade Level: 9 th , 10 th , 11 th or 12 th

-Course Length: One semester

 Course Credit: 0.5

 Prerequisites: None

+Offered TBD

 Team Sports concentrates on the fundamental skills, rules, and mechanics of a variety of team sports.
 Activities include but are not limited to: softball, volleyball, soccer, basketball, flag-football, and floor hockey.
 Fitness levels will be tested and health concepts including safety, nutrition, food supplements, fitness levels, and personal health will be addressed through papers, discussions, and bulletin boards.
 Students are tested in the cognitive and psychomotor domains.
-There is a required P.E. uniform available for purchase through BSN.
+There is a required P.E. uniform available for purchase through Eastbay.
+A \$25 course fee is required.